 In many ways, FAQ pages are perfect for searching via voice.
 They make use of question keywords and are formatted simply, with a conversational question and a short, direct answer immediately following.

-Backlinko reports that FAQ pages come up more often in the results for voice searches than those performed on a desktop.
-So research questions that your audience is likely to ask and then create content around them.
+Backlinko reports that 2.68 percent of all Google Home search results come straight from an FAQ page.
+So, research questions that your audience is likely to ask and then create content around them.
 Try to anticipate how specific and direct those questions might be.

-If you can offer fast, concise answers to these kinds of questions, you’ll not only boost your voice rankings but also increase your chances of appearing in a Google Featured Snippet as well.
+If you can offer fast, concise answers to these kinds of questions, you’ll not only boost your voice rankings, but also increase your chances of appearing in a Google Featured Snippet.

 Brands Can’t Sit Out the Voice Revolution